kd0aij/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 significant errors so that the vehicle becomes less susceptible to faults that affect a single sensor.

-Another feature of the EKF algorithm is that it is able to estimate offsets in the vehicles compas readings and also estimate the earth's magnetic field for both plane, copter and rover applications.
+Another feature of the EKF algorithm is that it is able to estimate offsets in the vehicle's compass readings hence improving measurement accuracy of the earth magnetic field vector for all compass-equipped vehicles.
 This makes it less sensitive to compass calibration errors than current DCM and INAV algorithms.

 It also enables measurements from optional sensors such as optical flow and laser range finders to be used to assist navigation.